 When you have nothing better to do, you may turn to online shopping.
 This is going to be a bad idea if you are trying to budget and save money during this difficult time.
 Try to avoid making unnecessary purchases.
-Stick to shopping for essentials that you need and keeping out of stores when you do not have to go.
+Stick to shopping for essentials that you need, buy face masks and hand sanitiser online so you can keep out of stores when it’s not necessary to go.
 Not only will this save you spending cash but it can also keep your family safe by lowering the risk of spreading the virus.

 Cut Your Expenses